Active duty service members, Reserves and Guard members, eligible veterans, and retirees are well covered by military insurance.

 The current annual enrollment fee is $289.08 per year if you are single, and $578.16 per year for a family.

 If you use an outpatient service, there is a $300 individual deductible, and $600 for a family.
 You will also pay 50% of outpatient services and hospitalization.

 Like all health insurance policies, there is a maximum out-of-pocket amount, referred to as the catastrophic cap.
-For 2019 the cap is $1,000 per year for active duty service members and their families (in Group A, Group B members have a $1,044 cap).
+For 2020 the cap is $1,000 per year for active duty service members and their families (in Group A, Group B members have a $1,044 cap).